Scripts and widgets

 I generally do; and here we are

 You'll also find a strong emphasis on accessibility in everything I write.
 As far as possible, every interface is accessible to the keyboard, and every script plays nicely with screenreaders, to the best of my knowledge and ability.
-I also do my best to develop with internationalization in mind, and I always have education at the back of my mind (especially when I'm commenting my code!)
+I also do my best to develop with internationalization in mind, and always try to consider the educational value of what I produce just as much as its functional use (especially when it comes to commenting my code!)

 Notes and specs